NetScaler® ingress controller

-Deploy the NetScaler Ingress Controller as an OpenShift router plug-in
+Deploy NetScaler Kubernetes Ingress Controller as an OpenShift router plug-in

-In an OpenShift cluster, external clients need a way to access the services provided by pods.
-OpenShift provides two resources for communicating with services running in the cluster: routes and Ingress.
+In an OpenShift cluster, external clients need a way to access services.
+OpenShift provides the following two resources for communicating with services running in the cluster:

-The NetScaler Ingress Controller can be deployed as a router plug-in in the OpenShift cluster to integrate with NetScalers deployed in your environment.
-The NetScaler Ingress Controller enables you to use the advanced load balancing and traffic management capabilities of NetScaler with your OpenShift cluster.
+The NetScaler Ingress Controller can be deployed as a router plug-in to integrate with NetScaler deployed in your environment.
+This deployment enables using advanced load balancing and traffic management capabilities of NetScaler with OpenShift.

 OpenShift routes can be secured or unsecured.
 Secured routes specify the TLS termination of the route.